bos/stanford-cs240h/notes/l1/basics1.md

                           | otherwise = acc
     ~~~

-    * Can avoid problem by using the longer symbol name for the outer function
+    * You can avoid the problem by using the longer symbol name for
+      the outer function

     ~~~ {.haskell}
     factorial n0 = loop 1 n0